CSIRT-MU/CRUSOE/README.md

 In case of using only as a console script, Django and rest framework can be omitted.

-To run the Neo4j 4.0.0+ database , Java in version 11 must be installed.
+To run the Neo4j 4.0.0+ database, Java in version 11 must be installed.

 ## Install
 Recommender can be easily installed as a Python packages with pip.